-GDP Annual Growth Rate in Uruguay is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Uruguay to stand at 1.10 in 12 months time.
-In the long-term, the Uruguay GDP Annual Growth Rate is projected to trend around 2.80 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Uruguay is expected to be 1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.